muratk3n/thirdwave/en/tweets/2020/week23c.md

 ---

-Look at the data and run statistical tests to answer that question.
+One needs to look at the data and run statistical tests to answer that question.
 See above.

 "Impeachement hurt Trump"